Summary

 IAMGOLD (NYSE:IAG) is penned in to present Q3 earnings on 9 November before the open.
-For traders interest in positioning into the event, options prices currently are factoring in a +/- 11.7% move.
+For traders interested in positioning into the event, options prices currently are factoring in a +/- 11.7% move.

-Historically, the stock has moved to the downside on the even 83% of the time with an average return of -5.1%.
+Historically, the stock has moved to the downside on the event 83% of the time with an average return of -5.1%.
 The downside is more accentuated however, with a max drawdown of -23.3% during Q1's recent report.

 Expected earnings move for IAMGOLD is historically skewed to the downside.